gitklindsayjr/PwmClass_BBB/Readme.md

 The executable is "pwm-test" which uses the pins P9_14 and P9_16 as /dev/bone/pwm/1a & b respecitvely.
 Also pins P8_19 and P8_13 as /dev/bone/pwm2/a & b respectively.

+Check groups, need to belong to gpio or pwm for write privileges
+$ ls -l /dev/bone/pwm/1/a/.
+-rw-rw-r-- 1 root gpio 4096 Dec 10 00:25 /dev/bone/pwm/1a/period
+In this case the group is gpio
+$ sudo usermod -aG gpio $USER
 Example command line use, all pins the default is to specify no pins in which P9_14 is used:<br>
 $ ./gpiod-test P9_14 P9_16 P8_19 P8_13